simonsobs/symlens/README.rst

    >>> F = f / 2 / s.e('tC_T_T_l1') / s.e('tC_T_T_l2')
    >>> expr1 = f * F # this is the integrand

-We then provide data arrays for use after factorization in feed_dict.
+We then provide data arrays for use after factorization in ``feed_dict``.
 These are lensed TT spectra interpolated on to 2D Fourier space.

 .. code-block:: python